bucknell-hci-2019/bucknell-hci-2019.github.io/designs/visual_assn.md

 Being able to articulate the correct mood and/or tone for your demographic is critical.
 How can you do that if you're not a professional designer?
 We'll use one strategy here.

 - [**Create a Mood Board:**](https://creativemarket.com/blog/mood-boards-why-and-how-to-create-them) You may not be able to design well for a particular group of people off the top of your head.. but if you had enough good examples, you'd probably be able to pick up on a few ideas - design patterns, color schemes, fonts.
 This is exactly what a mood board is for.
 As you search for websites or environments that are commonly visited by people in your target demographic, take pictures and then put them together in one space.
-There are some websites designed specifically to help you create mood boards (such as [moodily](https://moodilyapp.com/)).
-You can also just collaborate on a Google Slides doc.
+For example, invision has some nice features that support [collaborative moodboards](https://support.invisionapp.com/hc/en-us/articles/115000622586-Mood-and-Brand-Boards-and-Beyond) - including the ability to automatically extract colors from an image.

 - Consider the [design resources](../docs/resources.html) we have posted on our website.
 For example, if you can extract a color or two from your design board, there are tools that you can use to uncover complementary colors.